szolotykh/kinisi-motor-controller-firmware/commands.md

 - length (double): Length of the platform in meters.
 - width (double): Width of the platform in meters.
 - wheels_diameter (double): Diameter of the robot wheels in meters.
+- encoder_resolution (double): Encoder resolution in ticks per revolution.
+The value can not be negative.
+If platform does not have encoders, the value should be set to zero.

 ### INITIALIZE_OMNI_PLATFORM (0x31)
 Description: This command initializes a omni platform and prepares it for use.